Hacker News

 As I explained, in typical transactions value is created for both parties.

-2 hours ago by antisthenes
+4 years ago by antisthenes

 > As I explained, in typical transactions value is created for both parties.